 The days are getting shorter, our homes are getting colder, and the dreaded “w” word is just around the corner.
 Yes, winter is on its way to show us its harsh, cold welcome.
 But there’s still time to get our homes winter ready to stay as warm as possible, while also saving some money on our heating bills.
 If you’re in Mississauga or the surrounding Greater Toronto Area, new winter windows are an excellent way of both saving money and staying warm.

 Before replacing your old windows, take into consideration the condition of your current windows.
-Make sure to check for these signs so you know it’s time to replace your windows:
+Make sure to check for these signs so you know it’s time for a window replacement:

 According to Natural Resources Canada, windows and doors can account for up to 25% of heat loss in a home.
 If you’re covering updrafts with thick curtains or blinds then it may be time to upgrade your windows so you can enjoy your windows to its fullest capacity.
 This will also add extra warmth to your home (while keeping more money in your pocket).